NVIDIA/NeMo-Curator/docs/user-guide/distributeddataclassification.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The FineWeb Educational Content Classifier is designed to identify and prioritize educational content within a dataset.
-This classifier is particularly useful for creating specialized datasets like FineWeb-Edu, which can be used to train LLMs with a focus on educational material.
+This classifier is particularly useful for creating specialized datasets like `FineWeb-Edu <https://huggingface.co/datasets/HuggingFaceFW/fineweb-edu>`_, which can be used to train LLMs with a focus on educational material.
 Educational content classification helps identify and prioritize educational material within datasets, which is particularly useful for creating specialized datasets like FineWeb-Edu.
 These datasets can be used to train LLMs with a focus on educational content, potentially improving their performance on knowledge-intensive tasks.

 For instance, models trained on FineWeb-Edu demonstrated significant improvements on academic benchmarks.
-There was a relative improvement of approximately 12% on the MMLU (Massive Multitask Language Understanding) benchmark, with scores increasing from 33% to 37%.
+There was a relative improvement of approximately 12% on the `MMLU (Massive Multitask Language Understanding) <https://paperswithcode.com/dataset/mmlu>`_ benchmark, with scores increasing from 33% to 37%.
-Similarly, on the ARC (AI2 Reasoning Challenge) benchmark, there was a more substantial relative improvement of about 24%, with scores improving from 46% to 57%.
+Similarly, on the `ARC (AI2 Reasoning Challenge) <https://huggingface.co/datasets/allenai/ai2_arc>`_ benchmark, there was a more substantial relative improvement of about 24%, with scores improving from 46% to 57%.
 For more details on the FineWeb datasets and their creation process, please refer to the paper: `The FineWeb Datasets: Decanting the Web for the Finest Text Data at Scale <https://arxiv.org/pdf/2406.17557>`_.

 To use the FineWeb Educational Content Classifier, you can follow this example: